zzzeyez/new-roses/README.md

 ## Usage

-`new-roses`, by default, applies a wallpaper from Unsplash.com and a color palette from Colorlovers.com with the search term "spring."
-If no flags are provided then the argument will be treated as a search term.
+By default, a wallpaper from Unsplash and a color palette from Colorlovers are applied.
+If no flags are provided, then any argument will be treated as a search term.
+And if no flags or arguments are provided, then the search term "spring" and the background color "222222" will be used.
+To use only Colorlovers or Unsplash use the -c or -u flags.

 ```
 Usage: new-roses [OPTION] [SEARCHTERM]